Biolab > Training > Technology

 - Each experiment performed should be described in detail in the past tense.

-- Protocols, calculations, reagents, equipment used during experiments.
+- Protocols, calculations, reagents, and equipment used during experiments.

 - Observations - anything planned or unplanned, raw data, permanently affixed information with reference to data location.

 - Some results may be difficult to enter directly into the notebook.
 Photographs, graphs etc should be stuck in, and signed and dated across the border to show that they have not been added later.
 Bulky results such as large computer printouts, may need to be kept separately.
-Some laboratories keep separate catalogues of signed and dated printouts numbered by consecutive catalogue numbers, with a description of the results and a cross-reference to the catalogue number entered in the notebook.
+Some laboratories keep separate catalogs of signed and dated printouts numbered by consecutive catalog numbers, with a description of the results and a cross-reference to the catalog number entered in the notebook.

 - Conclusions